 I wasn’t always eating homemade granola and drinking green shakes.
 My awakening has been slow and steady.
-As a kid in Dracut, MA I ate plenty of processed food growing up: Pop Tarts, Captain Crunch and other sugar-bomb cereals, bologna sandwiches with Wonder Bread and Devil Dogs were staples.
+As a teenager in Dracut, MA I ate plenty of processed food growing up: Pop Tarts, Captain Crunch and other sugar-bomb cereals, bologna sandwiches with Wonder Bread and Devil Dogs were staples.
 No one questioned the ingredients back then.

-I moved to NYC to find my “artist life” after getting my Fine Arts Degree from Boston University.
-It was a roller coaster ride of stress, excitement, adventure, heartache and some food explorations.
+I moved to NYC to find my “artist life” after receiving my Fine Arts Degree from Boston University.
+It was a roller coaster ride of stress, excitement, adventure, heartache and many food explorations.
 The pineapple diet was the most memorable and I recall how I could barely think straight after three days, although I was thin, which at that time was the objective.
 I biked everywhere with my helmet and portfolio and freelanced in illustration.

 My real thrust into health though evolved through a tragedy.
 In 2012 my boyfriend suffered a minor stroke.
 He was released after tests and was told to “call if he had questions.”
 That was it for support!
 Anyone who’s had a minor stroke can relate to how life shifts immediately.
 IF this happened once, can it happen again?
 WHY did it happen?
 HOW can I fix this?
 The fear alone is numbing, and he frantically searched for answers from any doctor or practitioner who would speak with him.
 His personality changed too, indicating subtle changes had taken place in his brain.
 A month later the second, more powerful stroke happened, and he passed away after a month in the hospital.